 Incorporated as NRW.BANK in 2002, this financial institution is known as the development bank of North Rhine-Westphalia and has headquarters in both Münster and Dusseldorf.

 Legally, it operates as a public institution and is owned by the state of North Rhine-Westphalia.
 NRW.BANK offers structural support to the state's economic and political projects, and, despite strong criticism for its use of Credit Default Swaps (CDSs) (thought to be safe but actually illegal), the bank retains a top 10 spot on this list.
+It currently holds assets of around $169bn.

 7. Kommunalbanken (Norway)